LucaMalavolta/PyORBIT/docs/quickstart/lightcurve_fit.md

 There is a lot to process:

 **Fit of the time of inferior conjuction $T_c$** (equivalent to the central time of transit in the case of a circular orbit) is the way to go, as we now we have a good guess of the orbital period and time of transit.
 Although the $P$ and $T_C$ boundaries are quite tight, they can still be considered uninformative priors as the final posteriors will have much narrow distributions.
-To enable the use
-* Appending `_Tcent` to the
-  parametrization label will replace the mean longitude `mean_long` with the central time of transit `Tc`.
+To enable the use of $T_C$ instead of the mean longitude `mean_long`, you need to append `_Tcent` to the name of the parametrization you want to use parametrization label will replace  with the central time of transit `Tc`.

 ```{code-cell} yaml